 The method of heating varies.
 Nowadays most stills contain a copper coil through which steam is pumped, though at a few distilleries the old fashioned approach of direct heat from a gas or coal fire is still used.
 Glenfiddich is one example of this, which explains why their stills seem less pristine and gleaming than most.

 The process continues until almost all of the alcohol has been given off, and what is emerging from the still is water vapour.
-The contents of the wash still are pumped out and reduced, providing a high protein cattle feed, and the wash still is ready for its next batch of wash from the washback.
+The contents of the wash still are pumped out and reduced to a solid, providing a high protein cattle feed, and the wash still is ready for its next batch of wash from the washback.

 The third is more subtle and less reliable: the presence of one or more windows high on the neck is a reasonable indicator of a wash still rather than a spirit still.
 And the fourth?
 Well, we've never seen it mentioned, but in many distilleries you will find that the pipe work or the pipe connectors, and sometimes the fixtures and fittings on the outside of the stills, are colour coded.